sigp/lighthouse/book/src/ui-configuration.md

     cd Siren
     ```

  1. Create a configuration file in the `Siren` directory: `nano .env` and insert the following fields to the `.env` file.
 The field values are given here as an example, modify the fields as necessary.
-For example, the `API_TOKEN` can be obtained from [`Validator Authorization`](./api-vc-auth-header.md):
+For example, the `API_TOKEN` can be obtained from [`Validator Authorization`](./api-vc-auth-header.md)

+ A full example with all possible configuration options can be found [here](https://github.com/sigp/siren/blob/stable/.env.example).

     ```
     BEACON_URL=http://localhost:5052